Ex-Orlando Pirates and current Uganda coach Sredojevic guilty of sexual assault

 Eastern Cape-based news publication, Herald Live reported that the Gqeberha Regional Court had ruled in favour of the complainant’s version on Tuesday.

-The well-travelled tactician was seen leaving the Gqeberha Regional Court after being sentenced with his legal team having been granted leave to appeal the decision.
+The well-travelled tactician was seen leaving court after being sentenced with his legal team having been granted leave to appeal the decision.

-The NPA revealed the details of the incident after Sredojevic appeared at the New Brighton Magistrates Court last year.

 Micho had two spells as Pirates coach and he is also in his second stint in charge of Uganda's Cranes.